Illness & Conditions - Health Conditions

 You may have tests to see if TB medicines are harming other parts of your body.
 These tests may include:

-Public health officials encourage early testing for people who are at risk for getting TB.
+Public health officials encourage screening for people who are at risk for getting TB.

 Doctors treat tuberculosis (TB) with antibiotics to kill the TB bacteria.
 These medicines are given to everyone who has TB, including infants, children, pregnant women, and people who have a weakened immune system .